kihuni/LiveStatusAPI/README.md

 ## CollabSphere 🌐

-CollabSphere is a powerful Django-based real-time communication platform plugin designed to enable seamless collaboration through chat rooms, direct messaging, group conversations, and file sharing capabilities.
-Built with scalability and extensibility in mind, CollabSphere provides a robust foundation for adding real-time communication features to your Django applications.
+CollabSphere is a Django-based real-time communication platform plugin designed to enable seamless collaboration through chat rooms, direct messaging, group conversations, and file-sharing capabilities.
+Built with scalability and extensibility, CollabSphere provides a robust foundation for adding real-time communication features to your Django applications.

 📋 Table of Contents